TheOneironaut/waha-mcp/README.md

 ## Installation

-There are two ways to install and use the WAHA MCP Server:

-### Option 1: Local Installation (Recommended)
+### Local Installation

-This method installs the server on your machine for full control and customization.
+This project is not published to npm, so you must install it locally from GitHub.

 1. **Clone the repository**:
    ```bash